-Influencer marketing has always been a powerful strategy larger businesses and established brands have stored in their back pockets.
-But the growth and explosion of the internet, combined with the democratization of the marketplace at the hands of social media, has made this an accessible marketing strategy for small brands and startups, too.
+Influencer marketing campaigns have always been a powerful strategy larger businesses and established brands have stored in their back pockets.
+But the growth and explosion of the internet, combined with the democratization of the marketplace at the hands of social media, has made this an accessible influencer marketing strategy for small brands and startups, too.
 And those brands that tap into it are enjoying impressive ROI.
 Should you be leveraging it as well?

 Anytime a term becomes a buzzword, the original meaning becomes clouded by misconceptions and generalities.
 This is certainly the case with “influencer.”
-Ask 100 people to give you their thoughts on what an influencer is and they’ll roll their eyes and delve into some rambling monologue on self-conceited millennials and the pitfalls of social media.
+Ask 100 people to give you their thoughts on what an influencer is and they’ll roll their eyes and delve into some rambling monologue on self-conceited millennials and the pitfalls of social media marketing.
 But that’s just noise.

 Influencers have been around since the dawn of civilization – we’ve only just now given them a label.
 And while social media has certainly been a catalyst, influencers have existed for centuries.